ROBOTIS-GIT/emanual/docs/en/software/embedded_sdk/embedded_c_cm530.md

 ```

 - Result
-  - Multiple Dynamixels are moved back and forth in the designated location, and the current location is printed through terminal.
+  - Multiple DYNAMIXEL are moved back and forth in the designated location, and the current location is printed through terminal.

 ### [RC-100/ZIGBEE](#rc-100zigbee)